pypa/flit/doc/cmdline.rst

    Symlink the module into site-packages rather than copying it, so that you can test changes without reinstalling the module.

+.. option:: --pth-file

+   Create a ``.pth`` file in site-packages rather than copying the module, so you can test changes without reinstalling.
+This is a less elegant alternative to ``--symlink``, but it works on Windows, which typically doesn't allow symlinks.

 .. option:: --deps <dependency option>

    Which dependencies to install.
 One of ``all``, ``production``, ``develop``,